East Sussex · Private rented sector

-Tenancy agreements, notices, and compliance documents for Brighton landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Brighton's 28,000+ private landlords across East Sussex.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Brighton & Hove City Council as the local housing authority.

 Private rented households